calilluis/Projects/RollApp_WebAppwithServer/README.txt

 --------------------------------------------------
 Bugs & problems:

 The application has some problems that should be resolved, like for example using for-if instead of the queries of firebase.
 This is because i tried to use the realtime feature of firebase and in the end it wasn't the best option to do queries, but I didn't have time to solve it.
 --------------------------------------------------
 To Do:

 In the future it would be great to implement:
--A map for setting the location
+-A map for setting the location.
--a list of top5 most popular events
+-a list of top 5 most popular events.
--Finishing the filter of types of events
+-Finishing the filter of types of events.
 -Implementing the user-password method with firebase logging in with google (firebase supports it).
 -Not letting a user click the button of assistance more than once.
 -------------------------------------------------